B1nus/minitron/README.md

 - (Not necessary, but recommended for Mainsail) Pi Camera Module v2.1

 # MainsailOS
 MainsailOS is the operating system you will run on your control board (the raspberry pi).
-Mainsail handles the webinterface, prints, sending gcode and basically anything except communication with hardware which is the Buddy Boards job.
+Mainsail handles the webinterface, scheduling prints, sending gcode and basically anything except communication with hardware which is the Buddy Boards job.
 [Install Mainsail here](https://docs-os.mainsail.xyz/getting-started/raspberry-pi-os-based).
 If you don't fell comfortable with Klipper and Mainsail you can try [this modified buddy board firmware](https://github.com/Snake-Edition/P32-FW/releases).

 If you're using the rtl8188eu wifi adapter you should follow [these instruction](#rtl8188eu) to get wifi working.